mangelozzi/.config/nvim/README.md

 pip3 install pynvim
 ```
 ### Coc-Python
-In default installation (so common to all), with NO SUDO!!!!
+In default installation (so common to all), with:
+- NO SUDO!!!!
+- May require --user if fails
 ```
-pip3 install mypy flake8 jedi black isort
+pip3 install black isort mypy flake8 jedi==0.16
 ```
 ```
 - pynvim             # For python hooks into Neovim